rngKomorebi/daplis-rtp/README.md

 ## Introduction

-The main purpose of this application is real-time plotting of LinoSPAD2 sensor population for easier handling of the setup.
-Given the detector data acquisition is running and once a path to where data files should be saved to, the program constantly checks for the latest saved file, then unpacks the data, and plots it as a number of photons detected in each pixel.
+The main purpose of this application is real-time plotting of LinoSPAD2 sensor population for easier alignment: introducing the changes into the setup, one can see the results instantly using this application.
+Given the detector data acquisition is running and once a path to where data files should be saved to is provided, the program constantly checks for the latest saved file, then unpacks the data, and plots it as a number of photons detected in each pixel.

 Additionally, a separate tab for checking the data quality by looking at